-During PY 2021 and 2022, the Quality Control and Programmatic Management Office provided trainings and technical assistance on an ongoing basis to the personnel of the Counseling Service Centers about the Performance Indicators and the correct and timely registration of the data required for each.
+To emphasize the importance of compliance with performance indicators and the time periods for data recording in the case management system, during PY 2022, the Quality Control and Programmatic Management Office provided trainings and technical assistance on an ongoing basis to the personnel of the Counseling Service Centers.
 Furthermore, it revised and updated the visual and explanatory resources which were posted on the internal webpage of the agency for the personnel to access it at any time.
+After the monitoring visit in June 2023, additional information was shared with the VR Counseling Centers Directors and VRC Supervisors, regarding the advantages of closing as many cases as possible during the first two quarters of the program year, which provides more time to complete second quarter follow-ups.